 Ursula finds inspiration in the organic yet urban landscape of San Francisco and its surrounds; the crossed wires, Victorian buildings and fog-filled horizons, that are often backdrop to her brightly painted doe-eyed flower girls.
 She is also highly influenced by her travels to the far-flung reaches of the globe and the variety of colorful characters that she encounters - both real and imagined - along the way.

-She lives with her husband, young daughter and two cats near Grass Valley, California.
+She lives with her husband, daughter and two cats near Grass Valley, California.

 SELECTED ARTICLES, REVIEWS